MARIA RENéE JOHNSON

 EXPLORATIONS OF CLIMATE CHANGE AND ENVIRONMENT

-Climate change: Words we hear increasingly often; words that might invoke fear, uncertainty, a call to action, motivation, paralyzation, a collective fate; words that still might ring untrue.
+Climate change: Words we hear increasingly often; words that might invoke fear, uncertainty, a call to action, motivation, a collective fate; words that still might ring untrue.
 For some people, climate change still lives in the future.
 Sure, the temperatures are a bit more extreme, the storms more frequent, the favorite flowers bloom earlier.. but things change.
 For others, homes are underwater, crops cannot grow, and fire is rampant.
-Non-human life is far from exempt from these effects, as suitable habitats shrink and food sources are few and far between.
+More-than-human life is far from exempt from these effects, as suitable habitats shrink and food sources are few and far between.
 Collectively, climate change is very much here, and will make its presence increasingly known with time.

 To accept the presence of something as massive and life-altering such as climate change is one thing, to determine what to do about it is another.
 Outside of the more concrete, textbook solutions for the issue of climate change, I believe deeper answers lie in our collective culture and capacity for compassion.
 An awareness and sense of responsibility of the current and impending consequences bring forth an opportunity to reconnect to the earth and reinvent the way in which we live.
 Of course, there is more to do than simply go outside more, love the trees more, and drive our cars less.
 This is an effort that cannot be won without massive international policy changes, significantly decreasing our dependence on fossil fuels and global trade, and unwavering commitment by the majority of humanity-- but these things are only possible when we have heart and hope and compassion and a reason for our efforts.
 Climate change is begging us to see clearly and muster our strength: Yes, it's bad, yes, it's scary, and yes, we can do something about it.